c-meyer/AMfe/CONTRIBUTING.md

 If you realize a bug you can report the issue on the issues section.
 Please write an exact description of a bug.
 Include a minimal example or better a minimal unit test in the issue description which would fail due to the bug.
-This would be the best practise to report an issue.

 Bug Fixing
 ----------